Slots

 </footer>

-<!-- Can be omitted when slot attribute value is "default" -->
+<!-- The slot name can be omitted when it is default -->

 </Article>

-For text-only slot content or to avoid extra meaningless tags, use qk:spread as a virtual parent element:
+When slot content consists only of text, or when you want to avoid adding meaningless extra wrapper tags, you can use the qk:spread built-in element as a virtual parent element:

 <Article>